 Personal information about you, provided by you and other sources, is protected.
 Disclosure of such information may be compelled by law.
 We will only disclose information about you and your matters with your consent or where we are compelled by law to do so.

-These terms are governed by the Law of England and Wales and to the exclusive jurisdiction of the courts of England and Wales.
+These terms are governed by Scots Law and are subject to the exclusive jurisdiction of the courts of Scotland.